-- examination of interested person transactions; - review and approval of the scope of internal audit activities: - review of the adequacy, effectiveness, independence, scope and audit findings of internal and external auditors as well as Management's responses to them and the implementation of remedial actions to address such findings; - evaluation of the nature and extent of non-audit services performed by external auditors.
-In this regard, for FY23/24, MLT paid \$\$1,960,000 to the network of member firms of PwCIL, of which \$\$1,955,000 was for audit services and \$\$5,000 was for non-audit services.
-The AC has undertaken a review of all non-audit services provided by PwCIL and is of the opinion that such non-audit services would not affect the independence of PwCIL as the external auditors; - review of the quality and reliability of information prepared for inclusion in financial reports; - authority to investigate any matters within its terms of reference, full access to and co-operation by Management and full discretion to invite any Director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions properly; - making recommendation to the Board on the appointment and reappointment of external auditors; - making recommendations to the Board on the remuneration and terms of engagement of external auditors.
+- examination of interested person transactions: - review and approval of the scope of internal audit activities: - review of the adequacy, effectiveness, independence, scope and audit findings of internal and external auditors as well as Management's responses to them and the implementation of remedial actions to address such findings; - evaluation of the nature and extent of non-audit services performed by external auditors.
+In this regard, for FY21/22, MLT paid S\$2,269,000 to the network of member firms of PwCIL, of which S\$2.030.000 was for audit services and S\$239.000 was for non-audit services relating to advisory services for the Group.
+The AC has undertaken a review of all nonaudit services provided by PwCIL and is of the opinion that such non-audit services would not affect the independence of PwCIL as the external auditors; - review of the quality and reliability of information prepared for inclusion in financial reports;

+- authority to investigate any matters within its terms of reference, full access to and co-operation by Management and full discretion to invite any Director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions properly; - making recommendation to the Board on the appointment and reappointment of external auditors; and - making recommendations to the Board on the remuneration and terms of engagement of external auditors.